-There is also a helper option that allows you to trim leading and trailing spaces from fields - It is possible to Discard empty fields.
-If necessary, you can force a comma to be the decimal separator by activating Decimal separator is comma.
+There is also a helper option that allows you to trim leading and trailing spaces from fields - It is possible to It is

 If spatial information is represented by WKT, activate the Well Known Text option and select the field with the WKT definition for point, line or polygon objects.
 If the file contains non-spatial data, activate No geometry (attribute only table) and it will be loaded as an ordinal table.